 The ThingLink editors provide 5 main tag formats to help you find the right layout for your tag content.
-Below you will find an image and description of each tag type.
+Below you will find an image and description of each tag type along with simple examples.

 This tag serves multiple purposes and adjusts the layout based on the content.
+I It allows you to combine text, images, videos, links and backgroud audio.
 Explore the image below to get acquainted with its interface.

 Filling in ‘Description’ and/or ‘Title’ will create a tag with just text.
 The description text will be aligned to the center if there are less than 4 lines of text.
 If there are 4 or more lines of text, it will align to the left.
 This logic persists when adding other elements, such as links (buttons) and images.

 The link field is used for creating a link button that will redirect the user to another web page when clicked.
 You can add a link by entering the URL into the corresponding field.
 If the ‘button text’ field is left empty, the button will show a shortened URL-address for the link.
 Otherwise, the button will display the text that you put into the ‘button text’ field.